everyday-cc/ai/_news/2023-01-18-dlr-launches-ground-breaking-robot-control-software.md

 ---
 category: news
 title: "DLR Launches Ground-breaking Robot Control Software"
-excerpt: "BINYAMINA, Israel, Jan.
-17, 2023 /PRNewswire/ -- Deep Learning Robotics (DLR) is proud to unveil a game-changing breakthrough in the field of robotics with the launch of its new robot control ..."
+excerpt: "is proud to unveil a game-changing breakthrough in the field of robotics with the launch of its new robot control software.
+This innovative software -introduced for the first time at DLR's CES booth in Las Vegas last week- allows users to teach robots ..."
 publishedDateTime: 2023-01-17T19:53:00Z
 originalUrl: "https://www.benzinga.com/pressreleases/23/01/n30449359/dlr-launches-ground-breaking-robot-control-software"
 webUrl: "https://www.benzinga.com/pressreleases/23/01/n30449359/dlr-launches-ground-breaking-robot-control-software"